Lalit Kumar is a software developer and programmer and has been developing websites and software since 2008.

 Coding Style and Structure

-It is not advisable to write hard-to-read code even if it is written only for your own.
+It is not advisable to write hard-to-read code, even if it is written only for you.
 Badly structured code is unacceptable, and it makes the job very difficult if somebody else has to maintain your code.
-Debugging of code is a very difficult task, and if it is not written in a particular style or structure, troubleshooting job is almost impossible.
-If you write code in a clean and structured style, understanding the logic of program will be easy even after many years.
+Debugging code is a very difficult task, and if it is not written in a particular style or structure, the troubleshooting job is almost impossible.
+If you write code in a clean and structured style, understanding the logic of the program will be easy even after many years.
 So we must use a coding style which is clean and easy to understand, and if you are working in a team, it should be consistent within the team.